Grislow/KnowledgeBase/resources/glossary.md

 ### __Tight Coupling Problem__
 A parent and child class are tightly coupled.
 Any changes made to one of these classes could in effect break the other class.

+## Observability
+Processes, convention and tooling that allows us to track how the system is working.

+This includes:
+* logging
+* performance tracking(profiling)
+* collecting metrics
+* dashboards
+* alerting

+Popular tools:
+* [datadog](https://www.datadoghq.com/) - monitoring and analytics tool that works on any tech stack
+* [lightstep](https://lightstep.com/) - gain insights and diagnostics on any type of application

+## Off-by-one Error
+A common logic error that occurs when a boundary condition is miscalculated by a measure of 1 unit.
+A good example is when a loop iterates 1 time too many or 1 time too few.

 ## Operand
 The object of an operation.